Designing with natural light

 Please get in touch with us.

-Tracking the path of the sun and framing views out are integral to developing the form and orientation, whether it is a new build, contemporary home or the designing an extension.
-Our new build home near the Surrey Hills is designed around as a splayed, u- shaped courtyard, capturing the sun as it moves through the day.
+Tracking the path of the sun and framing views out are integral to developing the form and orientation, whether it is a new build, contemporary home or an extension.
+Our new build home near the Surrey Hills is designed around a splayed, u-shaped courtyard, capturing the sun as it moves through the day.
 Shifts in the plan between spaces creates nooks and shadows.
 The openness and shallow depth of the plan allow light and sunlight from different directions through the day.

 On a smaller scale, position of roof lights and doors are vital to control the lighting in your home.
 In our Light Play west facing home, a narrow, slot roof light captures light while shading the interior, acting as a sundial as the sun moves across the wall below.
 Concealed blinds to the main elevation allow solar gain to be controlled while the glass corner is slid open to provide natural ventilation.